 - Facial cleanse with Purely Gentle Mud Cleanser, with nourishing aloe and honey.

-- Moisturize with Purely Simple Face Cream plus a few drops of Nectar Vital Rose Drops, which is loaded with Vitamin A and other antioxidants and has really strengthened my skin with regular use.
+- Moisturize with Restore Serum on very damp skin, pressing the serum gently into your face and neck.
+If your skin is super dry, or you have dermatitis, try Purely Simple Face Cream instead of the serum, plus a few drops of Nectar Vital Rose Drops, which is loaded with Vitamin A and other antioxidants and has really strengthened my skin with regular use.

 - Zinc sunscreen.
 (I use Mychelle SPF 28, which my sensitive skin tolerates pretty well.)
 As Dr. Walls says, “the best sunscreen is the one you will put on,” so you may have to experiment to find one that works for your skin.
 For our Sunscreen Shakedown, click here.